 14/ Wednesday

-Northern Exposure Dinner 6:45 PM.
+• Northern Exposure Dinner 6:45 PM.
 Frost in August?
 Then you should have dinner with us.
-Join us at Kaiser’s Pizza & Pub in Gurnee, famous for pizza and a wide variety of casual fare.
-Located at 1801 North IL Route 21 in Gurnee.
-NOTE: Because it’s a smaller venue, this event will be limited to 20 people.
+Join us for dinner at a venue TBD in Lake County.
 Please RSVP on Meetup or via Janice’s email, jesser@chicago.us.mensa.org , so she can reserve a big enough table.

 15/ Thursday